ACORN (Addressing Capacity in Organisations to do Research) Community of Practice

 Nicki Barker - Principal Clinical Researcher and Advanced Physiotherapist, Sheffield Children’s NHS Foundation Trust

 Nicki is an expert on Dysfunctional Breathing (DB) and the creator of BreathWorks, the UK’s first clinic for paediatric patients with DB.
-Nicki is also a key member of the Sheffield paediatric difficult asthma service and presents at events in the UK and Europe.
-Her other responsibilities include Vice Chair of the Scientific Advisory Committee for The Children’s Hospital Charity, and member of the Research and Innovation Board and Clinical Research Steering Group at SCH.
+Nicki is also a key member of the Sheffield paediatric complex asthma service and presents at events in the UK and Europe.
+Her other responsibilities include being a member of the Research and Innovation Board and Clinical Research Steering Group at SCH.

 Nicki’s current research priorities are into the efficacy of physiotherapy for children with DB, developing a tool for the early identification of DB and the development of medical technology to aid diagnosis and treatment of respiratory conditions.
 She promotes research activity in AHP’s and actively supports clinical colleagues at all stages of their research journey.
 She also supervises PhD students from neighbouring Sheffield Hallam University and fosters collaborations between academic and clinical institutions.